MaskoFortwana/CyberArk-WebConnect/docs/command-line-reference.md

-# ChromeConnect Command-line Reference
+# WebConnect Command-line Reference

-This document provides comprehensive reference information for all ChromeConnect command-line options and usage patterns.
+This document provides comprehensive reference information for all WebConnect command-line options and usage patterns.

 ## 📋 Table of Contents